dnanexus/dxWDL/README.md

 Sometimes, it is useful to be able to call existing applets from a WDL workflow.
 It allows using an applet without porting it to WDL.
-The `ffi` subcommand is tailored for this use case.
+The `dxci` subcommand, short for DNAx Call Interface, is tailored for this use case.
 It searchs a platform folder and generates a WDL task for each applet.

 ```
-java -jar dxWDL.jar ffi --folder /A/B/C --output dx_extern.wdl
+java -jar dxWDL.jar dxci --folder /A/B/C --output dx_extern.wdl
 ```

 The above command will find applets in the `/A/B/C` folder, generate